o0oBluePhoenixo0o/AbbVie2017/FINAL/sentitomo/README.md

 ### Yarn (Server and Client)

 [Yarn](https://yarnpkg.com/lang/en/) is an additional Node package manager built by Facebook based on npm, which improves npm in some important parts.
 One of the biggest flaws of `npm` is that it stores the different packages inside the `node_modules` in a non deterministic way.
 That means that the order of packages inside `node_modules` can differ from user to user depending on the order of installation.
 This can lead to bugs like 'Works on my machine' arise very quickly which makes debugging and hunting bugs down very frustrating.
 Also the the actual dependency tree can differ from the `node_modules` directory because duplicate dependencies are merged by Node itself.
-All these issues are resolved with Yarn by installing dependencies in a deterministic way and organizing duplicate ones in a better manner.
-Every projects that uses Yarn file called 'yarn.lock' is created.
+All these issues are solved with Yarn by installing dependencies in a deterministic way and organizing duplicate ones in a better manner.
+Every projects that uses Yarn file called `yarn.lock` is created.
 This file is used to execute the installation processes on different machines in the exact same way which makes bugs like 'Works on my machine' very unlikely.

 ### Express.js (Server)

 [Express.js](https://expressjs.com/) is a JavaScript framework built with Node.js and today the de-facto standard to build a web-server application with Node.
-It is an MIT licensed, open-source published directly from the developers of Node.js.
+It is MIT licensed, open-source and published directly from the developers of Node.js.
 In its fundamental form it is very lightweight and only offers the minimum functionalities to build a web-server.
 But it offers great ways to integrate all kind of plugins, like logging, templating engines, server side rendering, and even more.
 This makes it very versatile and the number one solution for developing a web server with Node.js.
 Therefore we chose it as the framework to build our server architecture.

 ### h20 (Server)